- About SIGCIS

 Nobody has ever written a book giving the overall history of computer science as an academic discipline.
 One avenue would be to focus on the intellectual content of computer science, particularly theoretical computer science, and examine its connection with other disciplines such as mathematics and engineering.
 Another would be to look more sociologically at the institutional development of journals, departments, and funding sources in the new field.
 In these two articles, Aspray takes the latter approach and fills in important parts of this history.

-Alan Hodges, Alan Turing: The Engima of Intelligence (New York, NY, 1983).
+Alan Turing: The Engima of Intelligence (1983), by Alan Hodges

 An excellent biography of the founding father of computer theory.
 Very long, but has drawn wide public interest, partly by making Turing a gay hero, and partly by documenting his wartime work cracking the German Enigma code, an inherently exciting chapter in the history of computing.